tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 console.log(rsh.affectedRows);
 ```

-For more information, refer to [Delete Data](https://docs.pingcap.com/tidbcloud/dev-guide-delete-data).
+For more information, refer to [Delete data](https://docs.pingcap.com/tidbcloud/dev-guide-delete-data).

 ## Best practices

-- Using [Connection Pools](https://github.com/sidorares/node-mysql2#using-connection-pools) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
+- Using [connection pools](https://github.com/sidorares/node-mysql2#using-connection-pools) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
-- Using [Prepared Statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) to avoid SQL injection.
+- Using [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) to avoid SQL injection.
 - Using ORM frameworks to improve development efficiency in scenarios without a lot of complex SQL, such as [Sequelize](https://sequelize.org/) and [TypeORM](https://typeorm.io/).
 - Enable the `supportBigNumbers: true` option when dealing with big numbers (`BIGINT` and `DECIMAL` columns) in the database.
 - Enable the `enableKeepAlive: true` option to avoid socket error `read ECONNRESET` due to network problems.
 (Related issue: [sidorares/node-mysql2#683](https://github.com/sidorares/node-mysql2/issues/683))